dana/mypymud/README.md

 # Classes

+## Characters
+A character is an entity that is or acts alive and can do things independently.
+Examples include players, rabbits, an evil skeleton.

+### Attributes

+- name - The short name of the chracter, is not unique
+- description - Longer textual description of the character

+### Methods

+## Players
+Some Characters are Players.
+A Player is a human that logs in and controls one or more Characters.

 ## MUDNetwork

-Takes an optional dictionary of options, including:
+Handles low level networking, necessary to communicate with players.

-### port
+### Dictionary of Options

-Which TCP port to bind to.
+- port - Which TCP port to bind to.
 Defaults to 5000.

-### callback

-This is a code reference that's called by default ten times a second Defaults to nothing
+- callback - This is a code reference that's called by default ten times a second, defaults to nothing

-### callback_timer

-How many milliseconds between calls to callback.
+- callback_timer - How many milliseconds between calls to callback.
 Defaults to 100

-## methods
+### methods

-### bind
+- bind

-### loop
+- loop

 # NOTES